andijakl/KissMachine/README.md

 # License

 The complete source code of the app is available on GitHub under the open source GPL v3 license.
-For interacting with the Sony Camera Remote API, the app incorporates part of the [kz-remote-api](https://github.com/kazyx/kz-remote-api) library, released under MIT license.
+For interacting with the Sony Camera Remote API, the app incorporates part of the [kz-remote-api](https://github.com/kazyx/kz-remote-api) and the [kz-ssdp-discovery](https://github.com/kazyx/kz-ssdp-discovery) libraries developed by [kazyx](https://github.com/kazyx), released under MIT license.